ConstantinSchmidts/2022_bavarian_landmarks/README.md

 ![LandmarkNER Logo](LandmarkNER_Logo_freigestellt.png)

 This repo contains code to identify landmarks in subtitles from videos of Bayerischer Rundfunk (BR).
 To this end a custom Named Entity Recognition (NER) model was trained in [spaCy](https://spacy.io/).
 The model uses the [pretrained German transformer pipeline (bert-base-german-cased)](https://spacy.io/models/de#de_dep_news_trf) included in spaCy.
 An NER pipeline for [de_dep_news_trf](https://spacy.io/models/de#de_dep_news_trf) was created and fine-tuned on a corpus of annotated subtitles (annotated using [prodigy](https://prodi.gy/)).
-Due to legal restrictions the initial subtitle files are not included in this repo.
+The initial subtitle files are not included in this repo.

 ## Scripts